marios-petrov/NovoTask-Ninja/README.md

 # NovoTask-Ninja
-Main branch for the NovoTaskNinja App, will be merging both of the branches eventually once logic is fully built out for the backend
+Main branch for the NovoTaskNinja App, the plan is to go back and manually add everyone's contributions in the master branch, then rebase master onto main and push :)